sammyl4231/sep10-freedom-project/prep/plan.md

 ## Timeline

 Chemistry has been around from the 16th-17th centuries.
 Over the centuries, many builders have constructed many devices that are being used throughout history and today.
-These machines have supplied us with our needs and
+These machines have supplied us with our needs and have really changed things throughout history.

 #### History of Chemistry and inventions